ASMT 2229 Assess Higher Order Thinking Through Multiple Choice Questions

 LOBP 3230 Thinking Things Through: Critical Thinking Theory and Practice

 Over 2 two-hour meetings, participants will discuss and apply the concepts of Paul and Elder’s critical thinking model outlined in Gerald Nosich’s book Learning to Think Things Through: A Guide to Critical Thinking Across the Disciplines.
 The text offers both a practical model that can be applied to any discipline as well as exercises and activities for teaching students how to think more critically.
 Each participant will receive a copy of the book after registering.
-In registering for this course, you are committing to attend 2 meetings, read the book, and integrate the model into one activity/lesson in your class.
-Note: This course is an elective course in the LifeMap Certification Program.
+In registering for this course, you are committing to attend two meetings, read the book, and integrate the model into one activity/lesson in your class.
+NOTE: This course is an elective course in the LifeMap Certification program and Seneff Certification program.

 LOBP 3231 Critical Thinking: Intellectual Standards